ksh0430/active-deploy/sample-apps/pipeline/README.md

 ![screenshot](https://developer.ibm.com/bluemix/wp-content/uploads/sites/20/2015/03/deploy-done.png)

-Once completed, you should click on the "edit code" button and then "Build & Deploy" in the upper right hand corner.
+Once completed, you should click on the ***"EDIT CODE"*** button and then ***"BUILD & DEPLOY"*** in the upper right hand corner.

 Here you will see a Build & Deploy pipeline - full info on this awesome DevOps capability can be found [here](https://hub.jazz.net/docs/deploy/).

   - Build stage
     - The first stage is the build stage - that is the standard build stage in Bluemix - however you create your application image in a pipeline is what would be done here.
   - Deploy stage
     - The second stage is where the Active Deploy magic happens.
 The first time this project runs runs, Active Deploy won't run yet - but it will gave you a sample application running properly that you can now use to run Active Deploy to show you have the pipeline integration works.
-The Active Deploy pipeline stage information is fully described [here] (https://github.ibm.com/smguilia/shawna-staging/blob/master/extension.md).
+The Active Deploy pipeline stage information is fully described [here] (https://hub.jazz.net/docs/deploy_ext/#activedeploy).

 1. The first time you run this pipeline:
   - Deploys the app as a Cloud Foundry application to Bluemix